technicalpanda/bicycle/README.md

 bicycle
 =======

-A conveniance gem for cycling through a set of values, much like the ['cycle'](http://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-cycle) functionality found in Rails, but is independant of which framework you use so will run in Sinatra, Padrino or straight up Ruby itself.
+A conveniance gem for cycling through a set of values, like the ['cycle'](http://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-cycle) functionality found in Rails, but is independant of which framework you use so will run in Sinatra, Padrino or straight up Ruby itself.

 Installation:
 -------------